 Usually the assumption that the profit on intercompany sales of services is realized in the period of sale is realistic.
 In some cases, however, realization of intercompany profit on the services does not occur in the period the services are provided, and the amounts are significant.

 For example, if the parent company charges a subsidiary for architectural services to design a new manufacturing facility for the subsidiary, the subsidiary would include that cost in the capitalized cost of the new facility.
 From a consolidated point of view, however, any profit the parent recognized on the intercompany sale of services (revenue over the cost of providing the service) would have to be eliminated from the reported cost of the new facility until the intercompany profit became realized.
 Realization would be viewed as occurring over the life of the facility.
-Thus, elimination entries would be needed each year similar to those illustrated later in the chapter for intercompany fixed asset transfers.
+Thus, elimination entries would be needed each year as for intercompany transfers of noncurrent assets and services.